wwu-mentors/ReactSpace-Workshop/README.md

 I added 3 things to our code

 1. `state` property.
-Adding this to the class will set its value when the class in constructed.
+Adding this to the class will set its value when the class is constructed.

 2. On input, I added `value` prop equal to our `state.postText`.
 This will set the input's value to our `state.postText`.

 3. Also on input, I added an `onChange` prop.
-Everytime you type in the input `onChange` is called.
+Every time you type in the input `onChange` is called.
 We then use `this.setState()` to update the state.

 > Always use this.setState() to modify state.
-This insures the component always re-renders correctly.
+This ensures the component always re-renders correctly.

 Optional:
 To see this working you can add the following inside render.